blahosyl/enlightened-publishing/README.md

 The site was deployed on GitHub pages using the steps below.
 You can follow the same steps to deploy it on your GitHub account after you have forked the repository.

 1. Log in to [GitHub](https://github.com/) (if you don't have a GitHub account yet, you can [create one](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) for free).
-2. Navigate to the project website [https://github.com/blahosyl/academic-publishing](https://github.com/blahosyl/academic-publishing).
+2. Navigate to the project website [https://github.com/blahosyl/enlightened-publishing](https://github.com/blahosyl/enlightened-publishing).
-3. Click on [Settings](https://github.com/blahosyl/academic-publishing/settings) in the top right of the screen.
+3. Click on [Settings](https://github.com/blahosyl/enlightened-publishing/settings) in the top right of the screen.
-4. On the left-hand menu, click [Pages](https://github.com/blahosyl/academic-publishing/settings/pages).
+4. On the left-hand menu, click [Pages](https://github.com/blahosyl/enlightened-publishing/settings/pages).
 5. In the center of the page under **Branch**, select **main** from the dropdown menu, then click **Save**.
-6. After the site refreshes automatically, a message appears in the top center part of the screen, displaying the link to the deployed site: "Your site is live at [https://blahosyl.github.io/academic-publishing/](https://blahosyl.github.io/academic-publishing/)".
+6. After the site refreshes automatically, a message appears in the top center part of the screen, displaying the link to the deployed site: "Your site is live at [https://blahosyl.github.io/enlightened-publishing/](https://blahosyl.github.io/enlightened-publishing/)".

 >[!NOTE]
 >The link will look stlightly different for you, containing your [GitHub username](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/remembering-your-github-username-or-email) instead of `blahosyl`.

 >[!NOTE]
->If you have renamed the repository when forking it, your chosen repository name will appear instead of `academic-publishing` in the deployment link.
+>If you have renamed the repository when forking it, your chosen repository name will appear instead of `enlightened-publishing` in the deployment link.

 ## Testing

-Issues discovered during testing prior to 13 March 2024 are tracked in the [GitHub Issues](https://github.com/blahosyl/academic-publishing/issues) of the original repository.
+Issues discovered during testing prior to 13 March 2024 are tracked in the [GitHub Issues](https://github.com/blahosyl/enlightened-publishing/issues) of the original repository.
 Issues and bugs discovered after this date are tracked in the [Issues](https://github.com/blahosyl/enlightened-publishing/issues) of this repository.

 >[!WARNING]
 >Note: because of mistakenly starting issues in the wrong repository and later transferring them to the correct one, issue numbers in the commit messages up to commit nr.
-[325a625dc5de4d670ef58a9617ec092529db10f1](https://github.com/blahosyl/academic-publishing/commit/325a625dc5de4d670ef58a9617ec092529db10f1) don't match the new issue numbers in the repository.
+[325a625dc5de4d670ef58a9617ec092529db10f1](https://github.com/blahosyl/enlightened-publishing/commit/325a625dc5de4d670ef58a9617ec092529db10f1) don't match the new issue numbers in the repository.
 Unfortunately, the numbering of the transferred issues cannot be changed anymore.

 >[!TIP]
 >However, each issue has the corresponding commits linked, and these links work correctly.
-In addition, subsequent commit messages after [325a625dc5de4d670ef58a9617ec092529db10f1](https://github.com/blahosyl/academic-publishing/commit/325a625dc5de4d670ef58a9617ec092529db10f1) point to correct issues.
+In addition, subsequent commit messages after [325a625dc5de4d670ef58a9617ec092529db10f1](https://github.com/blahosyl/enlightened-publishing/commit/325a625dc5de4d670ef58a9617ec092529db10f1) point to correct issues.

 Assets related to testing (Lighthouse reports, screenshots and videos) can be found in the [`testing`](testing/) folder in the repository.